peacey/split-vpn/README.md

   * **For WireGuard:** The WireGuard protocol is practically stateless, so IP changes will not affect the connection.

   * **For OpenConnect:** Yes, as long as you used the `--restart on-failure` option to podman.
 This ensures that if there is a network disconnect or unexpected exit for any reason, the OpenConnect client will restart and try to re-configure itself until it connects again.
 The killswitch will still be active during the restart to block non-VPN traffic as long as you set `REMOVE_KILLSWITCH_ON_EXIT=0` in the config.

+  * **For StrongSwan:** Yes, the StrongSwan daemon will automatically reconnect when the connection is working again.

 </details>